 a.
-General description of the site (circle one): flat, rolling, hilly, steep, slopes, rocky, talus, talus, other .
+General description of the site (circle one): flat, ~~sloping, hilly, steep, hilly, rocky, other~~ b.

-b.
 What is the steepest slope on the site (approximate % slope)?
 N/A c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, please specify and note any prime farmland.
 Gravel and dirt.